- A -

 RENTABLE SQUARE FEET (same as Net Leasable Area) – in a building or project, floor space that may be rented to tenants.
 The area upon which rental payments are based.
 Generally excludes common areas and space devoted to the heating, cooling, and other equipment of a building.

 REPLACEMENT RESERVES – an amount set aside from net operating income to pay for the eventual wearing out of short–lived assets.
-Monthly deposits that a lender may require a borrower to a reserve in an account, along with principal and interest payments for future capital improvements of major building systems; i.e., HVAC, parking lot, carpets, roof, etc.
+Monthly deposits that a lender may require a borrower to reserve in an account, along with principal and interest payments for future capital improvements of major building systems; i.e., HVAC, parking lot, carpets, roof, etc.

 In transportation, recreational vehicle.